Affordable Care Act Issues Physicians Need to Know

-- Patients may also contact their state’ insurance commissioner or Consumer Assistance Program.
+- Patients may also contact their stateí insurance commissioner or Consumer Assistance Program.
 More information can be found at localhelp.healthcare.gov.

 High Deductibles and other Cost Sharing

-It is estimated that the law will reduce the number of people without health insurance by 25 million by the year 2023.
-New insurance regulations will cap cost-sharing and mandate minimum benefits for most health plans.
-Shopping for, and enrolling in, health insurance will eventually be less complicated.
-Insurers will be prohibited from denying or renewing health coverage based on a patient’s pre-existing condition or health status.
-Annual and lifetime dollar limits on essential health benefit coverage will also be banned (plans that existed before March 23, 2010 may be subject to annual dollar limits) and plans can no longer drop enrollees from coverage when they get sick.
+It is estimated that the law will reduce the number of people without health insurance by 25 million by the year 2025.
+The law caps cost-sharing and mandates minimum benefits for most health plans.
+Shopping for, and enrolling in, health insurance is less complicated.
+Insurers are prohibited from denying or renewing health coverage based on a patientís pre-existing condition or health status.
+Annual and lifetime dollar limits on essential health benefit coverage are banned (plans that existed before March 23, 2010 may be subject to annual dollar limits) and plans can no longer drop enrollees from coverage when they get sick.

 Despite these positive changes, the new system will undoubtedly pose challenges to physicians and other health care providers.
 Many of the currently uninsured and newly insured may not understand health coverage concepts like deductibles and coinsurance, leading to cost-sharing collection problems.
 Reflecting trends in existing employer-sponsored health plans, many Marketplace plans will have significant deductibles and other cost sharing requirements.

-However, physicians can smooth the transition by educating themselves about the law’s coverage provisions and directing patients to Navigators and other consumer-assistance resources.
-Physicians should tell their patients at the time of service what their cost-sharing obligation will be.
-It’s also a good idea to contact the patient’s insurer and verify that they’re enrolled in coverage.
-This will be particularly important in the early months of the health insurance expansion.
+However, physicians can smooth the transition by educating themselves about the lawís coverage provisions and directing patients to Navigators and other consumer-assistance resources.
+If possible, physicians should tell their patients at the time of service what their cost-sharing obligation will be.
+Itís also a good idea to contact the patientís insurer and verify that theyíre enrolled in coverage.
 Physician practices should be aware that patients receiving premium tax credits who do not pay their monthly insurance premiums will enter a 90-day grace period after which their coverage will be terminated.
-During months two and three of the grace period, insurers may pend claims for services provided during that period; if the patient’s coverage is terminated, the insurer is not obligated to pay claims for services provided during the final 2 months of the grace period.
+During months two and three of the grace period, insurers may pend claims for services provided during that period; if the patientís coverage is terminated, the insurer is not obligated to pay claims for services provided during the final 2 months of the grace period.
 Insurers are required to notify providers that the patient has entered the grace period and that claims may go unpaid for services provided during final 60 days.

 Patients need to be aware of their cost sharing responsibility and make necessary financial arrangements, such as setting aside money to pay deductibles.

-- The ACA requires total yearly out-of-pocket costs for in-network services to be capped at $6,350 for a single person plan and $12,700 for a family plan in 2014.
+- The ACA requires total yearly out-of-pocket costs for in-network services to be capped at $6,600 for a single person plan and $13,200 for a family plan in 2015.
 This cap will be adjusted annually.
-Note that for the 2014 plan year, separate out-of-pocket caps may be used for group health plan benefits administered by more than one service provider.
-So a patient may have an out-of-pocket cap for major medical coverage and separate cap for prescription drug coverage that is provided by a drug management plan.

 - Non-grandfather plans (i.e. those created after March 23, 2010) are required to cover certain preventive services and vaccines at no cost to the patient.
 A list of eligible services can be found here.

-- Patients need to be aware that if their circumstances change – their income increases or they switch plans – their cost-sharing and premium assistance may be affected.
-Patients should be advised to notify their state’s Exchange when their income increases so their financial assistance can be adjusted accordingly; otherwise, they may have to refund a portion of their tax credit amount when they file their taxes.
+- Patients need to be aware that if their circumstances change Ė their income changes or they switch plans Ė their cost-sharing and premium assistance may be affected.
+Patients should be advised to notify their stateís Exchange when their income changes so their financial assistance can be adjusted accordingly; otherwise, they may have to refund a portion of their tax credit amount when they file their taxes.